readium/readium-css/docs/CSS11-overrides_classification.md

 ## User overrides advanced

-The following settings are optional but should be applied by any means necessary, with the `:--advanced-setting` flag, if they are provided to users:
+The following settings are optional but should be applied by any means necessary, with the `:--advanced-setting` flag unless otherwise stated, if they are provided to users:

 - line-height;
 - text-align and hyphens (those two should probably work together);